mberto79/XCALibre.jl/docs/src/quick_start.md

 * [Runtime and solvers](@ref) setup (steps 8 to 11)
 * [Post-processing](@ref) (step 12)

-Once you have installed Julia and XCALibre.jl, the example below can be run by copying the contents shown below and pasting them on a file.
+Once you have installed Julia and XCALibre.jl, the example below can be run by copying the contents shown below and pasting them in a file.
 The file can be executed within vscode, the Julia REPL or from a system terminal.

 * To run in vscode check the information for using [Julia in vscode](https://code.visualstudio.com/docs/languages/julia)
 * To run in the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/), simply launch Julia and type `include("name_of_your_file.jl")`